Salient Object Detection in the Deep Learning Era: An In-Depth Survey: Deep Learning based SOD Models

-\textbullet~\textbf{DUS~\cite{zhang2018deep}} is based on the Deeplab~\cite{chen2018deeplab} algorithm, which is an FCN with dilated convolution layers on the top.
-It learns the latent saliency and noise pattern by pixel-wise supervision from several heuristic saliency methods.

-\textbullet~\textbf{LICNN~\cite{cao2018lateral}} generates `post-hoc' saliency maps by combining top-5 category-specific attention maps of a pre-trained image classification network.
-The lateral inhibition enhances the discriminative ability of the attention maps, releasing it from the need of SOD annotations.
+To address the limitations of MLP-based methods, recent solutions adopt FCN architecture~\cite{long2015fully}, leading to end-to-end spatial saliency representation learning and fast saliency prediction, {within a single feed-forward process.
+FCN-based methods are now dominant in the field.} {Typical architectures can be further classified as: \emph{single-stream}, \emph{multi-stream}, \emph{side-fusion}, \emph{bottom-up/top-down}, and \emph{branched networks}.}

+\textbf{1) Single-stream network} is the most standard architecture, {having} a stack of convolutional layers, {interleaved} with pooling and non-linear activation operations (see Fig.~\ref{fig:SODcategory}(b)). {It takes a whole image as input, and directly outputs a pixel-wise probabilistic map highlighting salient objects.} For example, UCF~\cite{Zhang_2017_ICCV} makes use of an encoder-decoder network architecture for finer-resolution saliency prediction.
+It incorporates a reformulated dropout in the encoder {to learn} uncertain features, and a hybrid {upsampling} scheme in the decoder {to avoid} checkerboard artifacts.

-\textbf{2) Multi-stream network}, as depicted in Fig.~\ref{fig:SODcategory}~(c), typically has multiple network streams, each of which is trained with an input at a particular resolution to explicitly learn multi-scale saliency features.
-The outputs from different streams are then combined together for the final prediction.
+\textbf{2) Multi-stream network}, as depicted in Fig.~\ref{fig:SODcategory}(c), typically consists of multiple network streams to explicitly {learn} multi-scale saliency features from multi-resolution inputs.
+Multi-stream outputs are fused to form a final prediction. {DCL~\cite{li2016deep}, as one of the earliest attempts towards this direction}, contains two streams, which produce pixel- and region-level SOD estimations, respectively.

-\textbullet~\textbf{MSRNet~\cite{li2017instance}} consists of three streams of bottom-up/top-down network structure to process three scaled versions of the input image.
-The three outputs are finally fused through a learnable attention module.

-\textbullet~\textbf{SRM~\cite{Wang_2017_ICCV}} progressively refines saliency features by passing them stage-wisely from a coarser stream to a finer one.
-The top-most feature of each stream is supervised with the ground-truth saliency mask.
-The pyramid pooling module further facilitates multi-stage saliency fusion and refinement.